TreppLabs/textures/project.md

 # Textures Project Plan

 ## Project Overview
-A human-in-the-loop texture generation system that uses AI (OpenAI API with GPT-5/DALL-E) to create, iterate, and refine black and white organic textures.
-The system enables theme-based prompt evolution through user ratings and feedback.
+A web application for generating black and white texture patterns designed for **laser-cutting projects**.
+Uses AI (OpenAI DALL-E 3) to create, iterate, and refine textures through a human-in-the-loop workflow.
+Each theme aims to produce one favorite image suitable for laser cutting.

+> **Note**: This project was vibe-coded - built iteratively with rapid experimentation.

 ## Project Goals
 1. Generate black and white textures with organic, map-like, and geometric qualities